charliepark/freemium/README.markdown

 * Expiring a subscription means downgrading it to a free plan (if any) or removing the plan altogether.

 # Install

+0) Copy the plugin to your local computer.
+Also, make sure the Money plugin is on your machine.

+  > script/plugin install git://github.com/charliepark/freemium.git
+  > gem install money

 1) Generate and run the migration: